England women's national under-17 football team

 The England women's national under-17 football team, also known as the Young Lionesses, represents England in association football at an under-17 age level and is controlled by the Football Association, the governing body for football in England.
-England women's national under-17 football team best achievement is a third-place finish at the 2016 UEFA Women's Under-17 Championship.
+England women's national under-17 football team best achievement is a runners-up finish at the 2024 UEFA Women's Under-17 Championship.

 FIFA U-17 Women's World Cup

-The team has competed at two FIFA U-17 Women's World Cup tournaments.
+The team has competed at three FIFA U-17 Women's World Cup tournaments.